 Forgiveness is so important when you live with someone this long.
 People do stupid things, and if you can’t forgive them, then you are with the wrong person.
 I am the Queen of stupid things and I am married to the King of stupid things.
 So it’s a good thing we forgive and forget.

 But then, there are those times when a little look, the warmth of a hug, or a gentle squeeze of your hand, will make you feel loved and safe.
-During my illness two years ago, when I felt like I was dying, I was so scared, and Jack just kept the home fires burning, cooked my meals, did the laundry, and did not allow me to believe that I was leaving this earth.
+During my illness in 2017, when I felt like I was dying, I was so scared, and Jack just kept the home fires burning, cooked my meals, did the laundry, and did not allow me to believe that I was leaving this earth.

-Likewise, not even six months later when he got the infection in his foot that led to the amputation of his toe, I made sure I was at the hospital each day.
-I brought him goodies to eat, stayed to speak with each doctor, and informed Jack that he wasn’t leaving me yet.
+Likewise, not even six months after that, when he got the infection in his foot that led to the amputation of his toe, I made sure I was at the hospital each day.
+I brought him goodies to eat, stayed to speak with each doctor, and informed Jack, he wasn’t leaving me yet.

-No, marriage isn’t easy, but the pros far outweigh the cons, and life would be so empty, so lonely, without my Jack.
+No, marriage isn’t easy, but the pros far outweigh the cons, and life would be, so lonely, without my Jack.

-Even after all these years, Jack is still the first person I want to speak with in the morning, and the last person I want to speak to at night.
+Even after all these years, Jack is still the first person I want to speak to in the morning, and the last person I want to speak to at night.

 I made up a short montage of our life together using one of our favorite songs.
 I hope you enjoy it!